-MORTEN: – It all started so long I remember myself, nature was fascinating me, so dead birds did as well, at 5th grade me and my friends were doing bird-ringing, which was inspiring to me at the time.
+MORTEN: – It all started so long I remember myself, nature was fascinating me, so dead birds did as well, in 5th grade me and my friends were doing bird-ringing, which was inspiring to me at the time.
 I also remember some impressions I got from art pieces.
 I remember an exhibition of Yves Klein from one time I went to a museum as a small boy.
 He made art using flames.

-DT 500 MAG: – Morten, you studied for 6 years to become a Veterinarian – then you decided to quit for the Art Academy… Can you shed some light on why you decided to change your profile so fundamentally?
+DT 500 MAG: – Morten, you studied for 6 years to become a Veterinarian – then you decided to quit for the Art Academy… Can you shed some light on why you chose to change your profile so fundamentally?

 MORTEN: – I had always dreamed of being an artist.
 But my grandfather advised me that I should get a more serious education, and do art when I had finished instead.
 I started veterinary school and did very well for some years, but I was always more interested in art.
 I was way more interested in animal nature than in Latin names.
-My private art interest was always dominating.
-The process of making the great switch took some time, but in the end, I just couldn’t reject myself.
+My private art interest was still dominating.
+The process of making the grand switch took some time, but in the end, I just couldn’t reject myself.